malekbenz/malekbenz/_posts/2016-04-01-Serving-static-content-with-ExpressJs.md

 category: NodeJs
 tags : ['Javascript', 'NodeJs', 'Express']
 categories: ['Javascript',  'NodeJs', 'webapi', 'Express']
+description: What we are going to do today is Serving a static content without using `Appache`, `nginx` or `IIS`.
+What we need is creating `Http server with expressjs`.
+This post goes into how this can be achieved.
+image: /images/helloexpress/webstaticCache.png
 ---

 What we are going to do today is Serving a static content without using `Appache`, `nginx` or `IIS`.
 What we need is creating `Http server with expressjs`.
 This post goes into how this can be achieved.